-For more than 45 years, volunteers have gathered critically important water clarity data on Minnesota lakes and streams.
+For 50 years, volunteers have gathered critically important water clarity data on Minnesota lakes and streams.
 For some bodies of water, volunteer monitoring provides the only data available, making this work indispensable.

 Gathering useful data

 Water clarity is an important indicator of lake and stream health; it shows the amount of light penetration into the water.
 For streams, a low clarity reading reflects excess sediment.
 For lakes, it's excess algae.
 These conditions can affect plant, insect, and fish communities and impact recreational opportunities.
 The MPCA uses volunteer-collected data to:

 - detect trends in water clarity over time.
 Increases or decreases in water clarity may indicate changes in water quality on a lake or stream.